Skip to content

 Write Test Application

 The example uses datakit-springboot-demo.
-After downloading, package it into a JAR file named service-demo-1.0-SNAPSHOT.jar.
+After downloading, create a jar file named service-demo-1.0-SNAPSHOT.jar.

 Write a Dockerfile.